 We have certain non-cancelable purchase obligations related to the manufacturing of drug substance and drug product, with Bachem, agreeing to purchase a significant portion of our requirements for the pegcetacoplan drug substance over the next five years and a commercial supply agreement with NOF Corporation, or NOF, to purchase activated polyethylene glycol derivative, or PEG, which is a component of pegcetacoplan.
-Under these agreements, as of December 31, 2022, we are obligated to pay up to an aggregate of \$97.8 million to these vendors.
-In addition, we have other non-cancelable purchase agreements as of December 31, 2022, where we are obligated to pay up to an aggregate of \$10.4 million to other vendors.
+Under these agreements, as of December 31, 2023 we are obligated to pay up to an aggregate of \$94.6 million to these vendors.
+In addition, we have other non-cancelable purchase agreements as of December 31, 2023, under which we are obligated to pay up to an aggregate of \$16.1 million to other vendors.